mezcel/printf-time/database/readme.md

 ```

 The CSV is a multifile databse.
-* used for both the CLI or GTK3 Version
+* used for both the CLI terminal or GTK3 Version